ryan-voitiskis/crate-guide/README.md

 ## Contributions

-Crate Guide is an open source project, contributions are welcome.
+Crate Guide is an open source project, talk to me, open an issue, submit a PR or fork it.

 ## Author